Accenture/mercury-composable/README.md

 With Mercury 3.1, you have complete control to precisely tune your application for optimal performance and throughput using three function execution strategies:

-1. _Virtual thread_ - this is the default execution style for a functional block
+1. _Virtual thread_ - this is the default execution style for a functional block in pure Java
 2. _Suspend function_ - if you prefer coding in Kotlin, this allows you to define a function as a "coroutine" that is comparable to Java virtual thread.
-3. _Kernel thread pool_ - you can define a function to run in a kernel thread pool for computational intensive task or legacy code that must run in a kernel thread
+3. _Kernel thread pool_ - you can define a function to run in a kernel thread pool for computationally intensive task or legacy code that must run in a kernel thread

 January 2024